Bird in a dream in flight with wings spread wide against a warm golden sky

 Ask yourself: “Is there a ‘cage’ in my life — something limiting my flight?
 Is it an external constraint or an internal one?
 If the door is open — what is keeping me from stepping out?”

 Astrological note: A bird in a cage evokes Saturn in the 1st or 9th house, or Saturn transiting through the 9th house.
-Capricorn and Sagittarius with Saturn in the 9th house know the theme of constrained flight.
+Capricorns and Sagittarians with Saturn in the 9th house know the theme of constrained flight.
 If Saturn is now aspecting your natal Jupiter — expansion is limited, and this calls for work on internal blocks.

 She sings.
 Simply — sings.
 Not because she has to.
 Because she cannot help it.
-In that sound — something absolutely pure.
+In that sound, there is something absolutely pure.

-Your Creator speaks through this image, through the archetype of joyful self-expression — the part that can express itself without reason, simply because that is its nature.
+Your Creator speaks through this image: the part that can express itself without reason, simply because that is its nature.
 A singing bird speaks of your voice.
 Your capacity to sing your own song — not for applause and not out of obligation.

 Your unconscious, through this image, reminds you: you have a song.
 It is yours.
 And it longs to be heard — not because it is correct, but because it is alive.